Preparing for Emergencies & Disasters

 Emergency Evacuation Form completed by providers and given to parents.

 Despite a child care provider's best efforts, practice and planning, it is possible that children may get separated from the child care group in the midst of a frenzied emergency situation.
 ID Cards that can be placed on a child during an emergency or evacuation will help responders reunite a child with their family or care provider if they are separated.

 An Updated Emergency Contact List that includes telephone numbers you may need during and after an emergency.
 Remind parents to update their work, home or cell phone numbers on a regular basis.

 The following EZ Reach online course will help you develop the skills needed to prepare and respond to emergencies.
-Visit the ND CCR&R Training Center to search and register for training.
+Visit the Child Care Aware® of North Dakota Training Center to search and register for training.

 ||Course reviews types of emergencies and the basic steps to take to be ready for any situation.